emqx/emqx-docs/en_US/data-integration/data-bridge-gcp-pubsub.md

 3. In the **Create Connector** page, click to select **Google PubSub**, and then click **Next**.

-4. In the **Name** field, enter a name for the data bridge.
+4. In the **Name** field, enter a name for the Connector.
 The name should be a combination of upper/lower case letters and numbers.

 5. In the **Bridge Role** field, select `Producer` or `Consumer` from the drop-down list according to your business needs and complete the corresponding configurations.

    :::: tabs type:card

    ::: tab Configure as Producer Role

    - **GCP PubSub Topic**: Enter the topic ID `my-iot-core` you created in [Create and Manage Topic in GCP](#create-and-manage-topic-in-gcp).